boazbk/tcs/lec_10_efficient_alg.md

 :::

-So far we were concerned with which functions are computable and which ones are not.
+So far we have been concerned with which functions are computable and which ones are not.
 But now we return to _quantitative considerations_ and study the time that it takes to compute functions mapping strings to strings, as a function of the input length.
 This is of course extremely important in the practice of computing, and the reason why we often care so much about the difference between $O(n \log n)$ time algorithm and $O(n^2)$ time one.
 In contexts such as  introduction to programming courses, coding interviews, and actual algorithm design, terms such as "$O(n)$ runnning time" are often used in an informal way.